lingsoft/aalto-kaldi-align-elg/README.md

 Part 2 with name `content`
 - read in audio file content
-- `WAV`format only, with expected 16khz sample rate and 16 bit sample size.
-Otherwise, the aligner will convert `WAV` file to  16khz sample rate and 16 bit sample size before algining [Source](https://www.kielipankki.fi/tuki/aalto-asr-automaattinen-puheentunnistin/) (in Finnish only).
+- `WAV`format only, with an expected 16khz sample rate and a 16 bit sample size.
+Otherwise, the aligner will convert `WAV` file to a new file with 16khz sample rate and 16 bit sample size before aligning [Source](https://www.kielipankki.fi/tuki/aalto-asr-automaattinen-puheentunnistin/) (in Finnish only).
 - can be either mono or stereo channels.